Manage access control for projects

 Complete the following step if you select **Restricted** visibility.

 4. Provide names of one or more W\&B team members in the **Invite team members** field.
-Add only those members who are essential to collaborate on the project.
+Add only those members who are essential to collaborate on the project, since other team members don't get implicit access to a restricted project.

 <Frame>